Skip to main content

 Waste Processing

-If any product materials contain biogenic carbon, the release of this biogenic carbon back into the atmosphere is accounted for in this module.
+If any product materials contain biogenic carbon, the release of that carbon back into the atmosphere during processing here is accounted for in this module.
+Note that biogenic carbon in materials that leave the building earlier — packaging released during installation, like pallets (Module A5), for example — is accounted for within that earlier module instead.

 C4